saucelabs/sauce-docs/docs/basics/acct-team-mgmt/concurrency/managing-concurrency.md

 6. Under the Teams tab, Enter **Team VM Concurrency** and click on Update.

-For an example, if an organization admin allocates 100 VMs to Team A, which has five members.
+For an example, let's say the organization admin allocates 100 VMs to Team A, which has five members.
 Since the members of a team share the team's VM limit, the number of concurrent tests being run by the five team members cannot exceed 100.
 However, concurrency limits cannot be set at the user level, so User A could be running 20 tests, while user B is running 50 tests, and users C, D, and E are running 10 tests each.
 Or User A could be running 100 tests while Users B, C, D, and E are not running any tests.

 #### Concurrency API